FreskyZ/fine/docs/container.md

   - single executable file /usr/libexec/docker/cli-plugins/docker-compose and docker-buildx, which is exactly the command when you type docker compose and docker buildx

-so you can

-- extract executable files from docker-ce, docker-ce-cli and containerd.io,
-- extract service configuration files docker.service, docker.socket and containerd.service,
+so you can manually deploy the binary and service configuration files and everything will work, I guess

-- add configuration file /etc/docker/daemon.json
+see setup/docker-setup.py

+- deb files total size is 85m, they are already compressed so recompress does not reduce size, all binary files are huge nearly static link binaries (libc is dynamic), so cannot reduce size by merge together and reduce dependencies size, currently the cloud server have access to the download site, so download there, if in future it is not available you need to bundle the files and upload to the same object storage
+- only include containerd.io, docker-ce, docker-ce-cli and docker-compose-plugin, exclude rootless extras of course, exclude buildx plugin because not enough performance to actually build images
-- TODO no need to create docker group?
+- TODO confirm no need to create docker group

-all of these are static file and can be deployed by single extract command

-TODO because the packages don't install a config file and docker by default don't create the config file so you can create the config file in advance for the main motivation?
+- by the way, docker-in-docker images https://hub.docker.com/_/docker include a cli image which is https://github.com/docker-library/docker/blob/master/29/cli/Dockerfile (this is auto generated dockerfile, not actual source code of this image, lazy to find that) (the 29 in path is likely to invalidate after version update, change that if you come here later) indicates there is very static binary available at https://download.docker.com/linux/static/stable/x86_64/, and buildx plugin release binary https://github.com/docker/buildx/releases, and compose plugin release binary https://github.com/docker/compose/releases, not used for now, but leave here for your information
+- by the way, as the packages does not take a /etc/docker/daemon.json config file, in theory you can create the file in advance and assume it will take effect after docker service start, but this still not solve the apt upgrade to stop daemon issue, so not try for now
+- by the way, apt download can download the deb file, but that still need configure source for docker
+- by the way, there is no way to skip post install script defined in a package, set some environment variable to noninteractive only skips some of the interactive part
+- by the way, windows + wsl + docker desktop also don't works if you map the socket file into an image with docker cli command, yet another reason to avoid docker desktop TODO confirm this after migrate to non docker desktop

 ## Services